oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

     active refresh token.
 This stops the attack at the cost of forcing the legitimate client to obtain a fresh authorization grant.

-    Implementation note: the grant to which a refresh token belongs may be encoded into the refresh token itself.
+    Implementation note: The grant to which a refresh token belongs may be encoded into the refresh token itself.
 This can enable an authorization server to efficiently determine the grant to which a refresh token belongs, and by extension, all refresh tokens that